This page describes how service accounts work with Compute Engine.

 also uses the authorization provided by the IAM roles on the service account

 For more information about authorization, see Authorization

 User-managed service accounts include new service accounts that you explicitly create and the Compute Engine default service account.

 New service accounts

-You can create and manage your own service accounts using Cloud Identity and Access Management.
-After you create an account, grant the account IAM roles and set up instances to run as the service account.
-Apps running on instances enabled with the service account can use the account's credentials to make requests to other Google APIs.
+You can create and manage your own service accounts using IAM.
+After you create an account, you grant the account IAM roles and set up instances to run as the service account.
+Apps running on instances with the service account attached can use the account's credentials to make requests to other Google APIs.